-Effective January 1, 2021, the annual retainer paid to each non-employee director was increased to \$14,500 from \$13,900, paid quarterly, and non-employee director fees for meetings of the full Board increased by \$150 per director per meeting, with non-employee directors each receiving a fee of \$2,300 for each Board meeting attended.
-Ken Globus, as President of the Company, does not receive separate compensation for his service as a director.
-Each Audit Committee member and Mr. Lawrence F. Maietta, as an adviser to the Committee, receives a retainer of \$750 per quarter.
-Mr. Arthur M. Dresner, the Committee Chairman, receives an additional \$250 per quarter.
-In addition, each receives a fee of \$1,500 for the Annual Audit Committee Meeting and \$1,000 for each quarterly meeting.
-The Audit Committee Chairman, Mr. Arthur M. Dresner, receives an additional \$1,250 for the Annual Audit Committee Meeting and an additional \$750 for each quarterly meeting.
-The Committee Secretary, Mr. Andrew A. Boccone, receives an additional \$250 for each meeting.
+In 2021, the annual retainer paid to each non-employee director was \$14,500, paid quarterly, with non-employee directors each receiving a fee of \$2,300 for each Board meeting attended.
+Ken Globus, former President of the Company, did not receive separate compensation for his services as director while he was employed by the Company.
+Each Audit Committee member and Mr. Lawrence F. Maietta, as an adviser to the Committee, received a retainer of \$750 per quarter.
+Mr. Arthur M. Dresner, the Committee Chairman, received an additional \$250 per quarter.
+In addition, each received a fee of \$1,500 for the Annual Audit Committee Meeting and \$1,000 for each quarterly meeting.
+The Audit Committee Chairman, Mr. Arthur M. Dresner, received an additional \$1,250 for the Annual Audit Committee Meeting and an additional \$750 for each quarterly meeting.
+The Committee Secretary, Mr. Andrew A. Boccone, received an additional \$250 for each meeting.
 Compensation Committee members each receive a fee of \$1,000 for each meeting attended.
 No fees are paid for meetings of the independent directors.